 It will not last the night;

 But ah, my foes, and oh, my friends –

 She spent the next two years in Europe writing for Vanity Fair, producing upon her return the work that would win her the Pulitzer, The Harp Weaver and Other Poems (1923).
 In this and her other works, in a time when women still were fighting for the right to vote in much of the United States, Millay championed the plight of women and the oppression of traditional gender roles.
 She loved freely, marrying Eugen Boissevain in 1923 on the understanding that she would not be faithful, and let him manage her tours.

 It was on one of her tours that Mrs. Sally Bruce Kingsolver asked her to read at the Emmanuel Episcopal Church for the Poetry Society of Maryland.
 What poems she read is not recorded but she surely read with the passion of one who rubbed so far against the grain.
-She was the absolute embodiment of the hedonism of the 1920's, as she did what she wanted, defied convention at every turn, and presented herself to life with a passion that swept up those around her.
+She was the absolute embodiment of the hedonism of the 1920s, as she did what she wanted, defied convention at every turn, and presented herself to life with a passion that swept up those around her.